Skip to content

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
-PlushCare doctors cannot treat all cases of thrush.
-Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
+PlushCare doctors cannot treat all cases of thrush, and not all mouth and throat symptoms that look like thrush are thrush.
+Our primary care telehealth physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person diagnosis and/or treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Thrush is a type of fungal (yeast) infection.
-Most commonly, thrush affects the mouth and throat.
+Oral thrush most commonly occurs in the mouth and is also known as oral candidiasis.
+Overgrowth of the yeast species called candida causes discomfort and symptoms.
 Although oral thrush can affect anyone, it's more likely to occur in younger children and older adults.

-In the mouth, thrush starts as a growth inside the mouth that resembles cottage cheese.
+In the mouth, candidiasis starts as a growth that resembles cottage cheese, coating the cheeks, tongue and throat.
 If left unchecked, oral thrush can spread to the other parts of the body, such as the gums, tonsil, throat, and esophagus.

 Thrush can quickly become irritated, leading to mouth pain, redness, and soreness.
 Oral thrush is highly treatable in healthy adults, but for people with weakened immune systems, it may be more difficult to control.

-• Thrush is caused by the overgrowth of Candida fungus (Candida albicans).
-Normally, the immune system works to maintain a balance between "good" and "bad" microbes in the body.
-Sometimes, "bad" microbes grow out of control, and the overgrowth of Candida can lead to a fungal infection.
+Thrush is caused by the overgrowth of the yeast species called Candida albicans.
+Normally, the immune system works to maintain a balance between microbes in the body.
+Sometimes, when the body can't manage the balance, "bad" microbes grow out of control, and the overgrowth of Candida can lead to a fungal infection.

-Several factors can also increase your risk of oral candidiasis (oral Candida infection), such as a weakened immune system, vaginal yeast infection, and other oral conditions.
+Several factors can also increase your risk of oral candidiasis (oral Candida infection), such as a weakened immune system, use of dentures, chronic dry mouth, use of antibiotics and steroids, and other oral conditions.

-Most people develop oral thrush suddenly.
+Most people develop oral candidiasis symptoms suddenly.
 The most common symptom of oral thrush is raised white lesions in the mouth.
 Lesions can also appear on the roof of your mouth, inside your cheeks, on your gums, or on the back of your throat.

 • Redness and irritation inside your mouth